-In addition, another focus of the social studiesSocial Studies curriculum is ensuring that students understand the interconnectedness of communities and their environments2.
-The local community provides students with experiential opportunities to learn about the environment and make real-world connections to contextualize their learning. -For example, students have the opportunity to clean up creek systems, maintain local nature trails and develop gardens and do fieldwork to include the study of habitats, ecosystems, and agriculture, all of which links to the History-Social Science Framework but also connects with NGSS.- lage | 76 this outcome by promoting a sense of service and responsibility to the community, classroom jobs, campus beautification projects, and a variety of community service activities as a part of Social Studies lessons.
+In addition, another focus of the social studies curriculum is ensuring that students understand the interconnectedness of communities and their environments: The local community provides students with experiential opportunities to learn about the environment and make real-world connections to contextualize their learning.
+For example, students have the opportunity to clean up creek systems, maintain local nature trails and develop gardens and do fieldwork to include the study of habitats, ecosystems, and agriculture, all of which links to the History-Social Science Framework but also connects with NGSS.

-The BCS Social Studies curriculum teaches mutual respect and civic responsibility, teaching students that community is an exciting concept to build upon, for it is a fundamental desire that all of our children grow to become positive members of the global community. -BCS influences
+The BCS Social Studies curriculum teaches mutual respect and civic responsibility, teaching students that community is an exciting concept to build upon, for it is a fundamental desire that all of our children grow to become positive members of the global community.
+BCS influences this outcome by promoting a sense of service and responsibility to the community, classroom jobs, campus beautification projects and a variety of community service activities as a part of Social Studies lessons.